jbee/purejin/docs/differences.md

 "my.package.Que" => [ "my.package.Que" ]
 "my.package.Bar" => [ "my.package.Foo", "my.package.Que" ]
 ```

+But if we actually try to resolve a name that is associated with multiple classes/instances we don't know which one we should use and have to throw an error.
+These errors should be familiar from guice and spring.
+They are necessary because of the map like model.

 While we can understand how we got to what I call the "fancy map model"<sup>[1](#fn1)</sup> it requires some thought to understand why it is a poor solution.